ulangmeier/php-baapi/README.md

 ## Installation

+>Place your secret api token in the `.env` file!
+This is your bearer token for all api-calls.

+### Adding the site to XAMPP for Windows

+If you use XAMPP for Windows, you may use `xampp-create-vhost.bat` and start it with Admin privileges to setup the test site in XAMPP.

 ### 📌 Apache

 If you use Apache, the `.htaccess` file is already working in /api/v1/.
 No additional steps are necessairy to install and setup BAAPI.